-UK house price growth easing, says the Halifax - BBC News
+UK house price growth easing, Halifax says

 UK house price growth easing, says the Halifax

-UK house prices have recorded their fourth quarterly fall in a row for the first time since 2012, according to the Halifax.
+UK house prices have recorded a quarter-on-quarter fall for the fourth month in a row for the first time since 2012, according to the Halifax.

 The mortgage lender said that property prices between May and July were 0.2% lower than the previous quarter.